 5) Push everything aside and add the spices and cook in contact with the bottom of the pan for 2 minutes, stirring so the spices don't stick to the bottom.
 This "blooms" the flavor.
 Then mix them in with the meat.

 6) Add the roux mix ingredients and stir it in.
 Simmer for at least 15 minutes, an hour is better.

 7) Pour 1/3 the mix into your blender and puree it until it is pasty, and mix it back in.
 If you prefer you can use a stick blender to get the mix thick.
 Taste and add more of whatever you want.

 8) Split the frank down the middle but don't cut it in half.
 Leave a hinge.
 This step is controversial.
 Some locals hate the concept.
 I like it because it creates more browned meat, and browned meat is better than chocolate.
-On a griddle, in a frying pan, or better still, on your grill, cook the frank until it starts to brown on all sides.
+On a griddle, in a frying pan, or better still, on your grill, grilling the frank until it starts to brown on all sides.
 Steam the bun.

-9) Put the frank on the bun, split side up.
+9) Serve.
+Put the frank on the bun, split side up.
 Squirt a line of mustard down its length.
 Spoon on a generous amount of Coney saucce, and top with the chopped onions.
 Serve with Vernor's.